punkish/punkish/docs/Citizen-vs-Science/index.md

 — <a href="/Citizen-vs-Science-(song)">parody</a>, with due respect to the original <a href="#Goose">The Goose and the Common</a> song
 </div>

 So, what are the way in which citizens can engage in science?
-I propose the metaphors of Layers, Zones and Agency to understand the scope of [Citizen Engagement in Science]().
+I propose the metaphors of Layers, Zones and Agency to understand the scope of <a href="/Citizen-Engagement-in-Science">Citizen Engagement in Science</a>.

 [^1]: Since 2006 I worked primarily from the pulpit of Creative Commons where I was first, a volunteer, then a Science Fellow, and finally a full-time employee as the global Manager of Science and Data Policy.